 This wiki is intended to be a living, user-supported documentation of the Xastir APRS client.
 In particular the Installation Notes, HowTos, and FAQ are probably the most useful.
 Subscribe to the mailing list (near the bottom of this page) for more detailed user support.

-- Installation Notes (also see the "FAQ" above)
+- Installation Notes Find your OS-specific instructions here.
+Also see the "FAQ".

 - Frequently Asked Questions (FAQ)